 - 6.6.3 Late Submission, Non-Submission and Non-Attendance without valid circumstances all carry fixed penalties which are outlined in 6A Standard Assessment Regulations.
 The relevant penalty is always applied directly to the individual piece of assessment regardless of the unit structure.
 Therefore, an assessment penalty may be attached to a formal element mark which shows on the Board Report or it could relate to a sub-element mark which contributes towards a formal element mark but does not appear on the Board Report. - 6.6.4 There are three possible outcomes for the submission of coursework: - 1.
 Submission - The work is submitted on time by the submission deadline; - 2.
-Late Submission - Written coursework/artefact is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - Non-Submission The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above. - Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission. - The Programme Team determines what constitutes an artefact. - 6.6.5 There are two possible outcomes for the sitting of an exam: - 1.
-Attendance The examination is sat at the agreed time on the agreed date; - 2.
-Non Attendance The examination is not sat. - 6.6.6 Submission of coursework/Attendance at an examination will result in the actual mark being recorded for the assessment.
-In the case of Late Submission, Non-Submission and Non-Attendance the following assessment penalties apply: - Late Submission penalty the work is awarded a maximum mark of 40% (UG) / 50% (PG) / Pass (for pass/fail assessments, UG and PG); - 2.
-Non-Submission/Non-Attendance penalty the work is awarded a mark of zero (0%) - The Late Submission mark is not confirmed until it has been accepted by the Assessment Board where it will count towards the student's reassessment allowance for the level. - 6.6.7 It should be noted that although a fixed assessment penalty is applied to all Late and Non-Submissions (regardless of whether the piece of work is a formal assessment element or an informal sub-element of assessment), when students' results are input into the student record system the effect the Late or Non-Submission will have on the overall assessment outcomes will vary (depending on whether they relate to formal assessment elements or informal sub-elements of assessment).
-The processes for Board consideration of Late and Non-Submissions are outlined in Sections 6.6.8 and 6.6.9 respectively. - 6.6.8 Board consideration of Late Submission - 6.6.8.1 The '72-hour rule' requires the Assessment Board to accept a late piece of written coursework/artefact in the first instance which meets the following requirements, providing: - a) the work has been received within 72 hours of the submission deadline; - b) the work is a first submission/submission as if for the first time due to mitigation; - c) the formal element mark to which the late assessment relates to is at/above 36% (UG) and 46% (PG) and the overall unit mark is a pass (unless there is only one formal element of assessment (e.g 100% weighted) and it must achieve the unit pass mark or the unit is eligible for compensation as per the requirements in section 6.4); - d) the unit and credits awarded in this way are counted towards the reassessment allowance for the level (but must not exceed the limit for the level).
+Late Submission - Written coursework/artefact is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - 3.
+Non-Submission - The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above. - Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission. - The Programme Team determines what constitutes an artefact. - 6.6.5 There are two possible outcomes for the sitting of an exam: - 1.
+Attendance The examination is sat at the agreed time on the agreed date; - Non Attendance The examination is not sat. - 6.6.6 Submission of coursework/Attendance at an examination will result in the actual mark being recorded for the assessment.
+In the case of Late Submission, Non-Submission and Non-Attendance the following assessment penalties apply: - 1.
+Late Submission penalty - the work is awarded a maximum mark of 40% (UG) / 50% (PG) / Pass (for pass/fail assessments, UG and PG); - 2.
+Non-Submission/Non-Attendance penalty - the work is awarded a mark of zero (0%) The Late Submission mark is not confirmed until it has been accepted by the Assessment Board - 6.6.7 It should be noted that although a fixed assessment penalty is applied to all Late and Non-Submissions (regardless of whether the piece of work is a formal assessment element or an informal sub-element of assessment), when students' results are input into the student record system the effect the Late or Non-Submission will have on the overall assessment outcomes will vary (depending on whether they relate to formal assessment elements or informal sub-elements of assessment).
+The processes for Board consideration of Late and Non-Submissions are outlined in Sections 6.6.8 and 6.6.9 respectively.